ETL Challenges and Issues

 Before you begin, remember that business units are the customers for this project.
 Who wants the data you are ETLing?
 What do they want to do with it?
-Run through the customer development process: do interviews (and not just with managers) and get your hands on their current analyses.
-If you don’t have this information, you might be surprised by things like:
+Run through the customer development process; do interviews (and not just with managers) and get your hands on current analyses.
+If you don’t have this information, you might be surprised by things and fail to:

-- Not bringing in the information your users need most
+- Bring in the information your users need most

-ETL best practice #3: Regard your business units as customers and involve them in the development process will help ensure you build the system they need.
+ETL best practice #3: Regard your business units as customers and involve them in the development process to help ensure you build the system they need.

 Tightly coupling different elements of your data pipeline

-Each one of these components and their subcomponents involve independent technical decisions which will impact the scalability, functionality, and maintenance burden down the road.
+Each of these components and their subcomponents may come with independent technical decisions that will impact the scalability, functionality, and maintenance burden down the road.
 Frequently, first-time data engineers attempt to solve all of these problems with the same technology, but often, each component requires a specialized solution.

 Building your ETL process based on your current data scale

-The volume and variety of your data is going to increase dramatically.
+The volume and variety of your data is going to increase.
 The more successful your company and the more data-reliant your team becomes, the more quickly you’ll go from generating thousands of rows per hour to millions of rows per second.

 Is your business about to expand globally?
 Does your product team want to do analysis on in-app events?
 Is your business on the cusp of rapid growth?
 Any of these scenarios could dramatically change the scale of data you’re transporting through your ETL system.

-ETL best practice #5: Your ETL system needs to be able to scale; otherwise, you’ll quickly outgrow your infrastructure, and be stuck rebuilding.
+ETL best practice #5: Your ETL system needs to be able to scale; otherwise, you’ll outgrow your infrastructure and be stuck rebuilding.

 Not recognizing the warning signs

-It can be easy to overlook sunk costs, and instead, plow ahead as a project gets more and more off-track.
-The ETL warning signs to look for are similar to the signs of any failing tech project:
+It can be easy to overlook sunk costs and plow ahead as a project gets more and more off-track.
+The warning signs to look for are similar to the signs of any failing tech project:

 - Are you missing deadlines?